-At this time of year, we need to protect ourselves from all kinds of bugs that can make us uncomfortable, and this is especially important for people who are older, or have a compromised immune system.
+At this time of year, we need to protect ourselves from all kinds of bugs that can cause fever and flu symptoms and make us uncomfortable, and this is especially important for people who are older, or have a compromised immune system.

 The symptoms are similar from bug to bug, however, the severity differs from person to person.
 As you know, you may experience any or all of the following: